ansible/ansible/docs/docsite/rst/user_guide/playbooks_loops.rst

 Loops
 *****

 Sometimes you want to repeat a task multiple times.
 In computer programming, this is called a loop.
-Common Ansible loops include changing ownership on several files and/or directories with the :ref:`file module`, creating multiple users with the :ref:`user module <user_module>`, and repeating a polling step until a certain result is reached.
+Common Ansible loops include changing ownership on several files and/or directories with the :ref:`file module <file_module>`, creating multiple users with the :ref:`user module <user_module>`, and repeating a polling step until a certain result is reached.
 Ansible offers two keywords for creating loops: ``loop`` and ``with_<lookup>``.

 .. note::
    * We added ``loop`` in Ansible 2.5.
 It is not yet a full replacement for ``with_<lookup>``, but we recommend it for most use cases.
    * We have not deprecated the use of ``with_<lookup>`` - that syntax will still be valid for the foreseeable future.
-   * We are looking to improve ``loop`` syntax - watch this page and the :ref:`changelog <https://github.com/ansible/ansible/tree/devel/changelogs>` for updates.
+   * We are looking to improve ``loop`` syntax - watch this page and the `changelog <https://github.com/ansible/ansible/tree/devel/changelogs>`_ for updates.
    * If we ever deprecate the ``with_`` syntax, the deprecation cycle will be longer than usual.

 .. contents::